 When it comes to exposure, should you fall in, being wet from trapped sweat is nearly as bad as being wet from seawater.
 Once pressed against your body by water pressure, I’m told the actual benefits of a drysuit in slowing down hypothermia are only measured in a few extra minutes.
 To be agile enough for paddling, drysuits are not immersion or survival suits (right) made to snuggly bob around for hours until the RNLI find you.
 In such a scenario it’s the fleece underneath a regular paddling drysuit that can make a difference, and I have a Gul one-piece (left) for those chilly days.
 At anything above single-digit temps, it’s just too warm, but if anyone remembers romper suits from their toddling days, they know how comfy it is to wear a onesie over their nappies.
 They go for about £25; well worth it in my opinion and handy on a winter’s motorbike ride too.

 Whatever clever membrane fabric the Crewsaver used, it was better at keeping water out than venting my steam.
 And anyway, I’ve never experienced the magic of breathable membranes which I believe work under a much narrower set of parameters (temperature gradients, fabric saturation, and cleanliness) than we imagine, even if they’re surely better than wrapped in bin bags and duct tape.

-Before the Hyperpro I briefly owned a nice and light Kokatat Tropos dry suit (left) which I sold in haste and which closely resembled this Packsuit.
+Before the Hyperpro I briefly owned a nice and light Kokatat Tropos dry suit (above) which I sold in haste and which closely resembled this Packsuit.
 Kokatat don’t use the Tropos fabric anymore so maybe it’s just as well I flogged it.
 The closest thing they now sell is the Hydrus fabric 3L for around £680 in the UK.